Solar Sails and space elevators science sleuths Dr Adam Rutherford and Dr Hannah Fry investigate everyday mysteries sent in by listeners.

 Hannah gazes at Jupiter at The Royal Observatory, Greenwich with Public Astronomer, Dr Marek Kukula.

-Phuket Island radio broadcasts BBC Discovery on a Sunday at 8:30 am on 102.5FM as part of the station’s EDUtainment strategy.
-Other Sunday morning shows include BBC Science in Action at 9 am technology from BBC Click at 9.30 and Sunday Sundae starts with BBC Healthcheck at 8 am.
+Phuket Island radio broadcasts BBC Discovery on a Sunday at 8:30 am on 91.5 FM and 102.5FM as part of the station’s EDUtainment strategy.
+Other Sunday morning shows include BBC Science in Action at 9 am technology from BBC Digital Planet at 9.30 and Sunday Sundae starts with BBC Healthcheck at 8 am.